Assessment and Accreditation

 • Partnership Advisory Committee Meeting (PAC)

 Partnership Advisory Committee Meeting (PAC) at the School of Education, College of Staten Island is led by the Director of Clinical Collaborations.
-Data presented are aligned with the CAEP Component R5.3.
+Data presented are aligned with the CAEP Component R5.3 and RA5.3.
+Usually, the PAC meetings are held twice a year.

 PAC Meeting Minutes